 Here are several questions to ask your loved one before they die:

-Open conversation or not, there are some thoughts one should generally avoid saying to someone who is dying.
+Open conversation or not, there are some things one should generally avoid saying to someone who is dying.

 In many cases, a loved one dies suddenly due to an accident, heart attack, or other event.
 Sadly, there is little or no time to prepare or say goodbye.
 But with terminal illnesses like cancer, you can talk about end-of-life issues over months or even years.
-Yet, because we often don’t know what to say, we may miss out on opportunities to connect deeply with our dying loved one and have conversations we’ll remember and appreciate for years or even decades after they’re gone.
+Yet we often don’t know what to say so we may miss out on opportunities to connect deeply.

 In addition to having meaningful conversations, it’s also important to have your loved one’s affairs in order, according to Brian Carpenter, psychological and brain sciences professor at Washington University in St. Louis.
-In an interview for the American Psychological Association he suggested asking the three following questions to help eliminate end-of-life stress regarding:
+In an interview for the American Psychological Association he suggested asking the three following questions to help eliminate end-of-life stress regarding the following issues:

 As difficult as it can be to have these discussions, it’ll make it easier to move forward so that you’re able to focus on the present with your loved one.